 For higher level maths everything is broken down into easy to follow steps for the student.
 We help older students to increase their persistence with harder, longer maths problems and check and recheck their work.
 Our tutor, Dalton, works with our senior Maths students on Mondays, Tuesdays, and Wednesdays.

 Students are helped to brainstorm and organise their ideas.
 The focus is on clear and well-worded writing with a good use of punctuation and interesting vocabulary.
-We start with hand-written work that can later on be put into a digital format.
-All students who write with me keep a list of any words they have had trouble spelling and aim to learn them correctly.
-We study a variety of different types of writing including - recounts, persuasive writing, essay writing, speech writing, poetry and stories.
+We start with hand-written work that can later be put into a digital format.
+All students who write with us keep a list of words they have had trouble spelling and aim to learn them correctly.
+We study a variety of different types of writing including - recounts, persuasive writing, essay writing, speech writing, poetry, and stories.
 We also look at themes in literature and genres.
-I am happy to give feedback and encouragement on school assignments.
+We are happy to give feedback and encouragement on school assignments.
 Some students also benefit from suggestions for neater handwriting.
-I look at proper spacing between words, letter formation and use of capital letters and punctuation.
+We look at proper spacing between words, letter formation, and use of capital letters and punctuation.

-All my programmes are individualised to meet the students' learning requirements.
+All of our programmes are individualised to meet students' learning requirements.